deepanshu-byte/Coding-Ninjas-questions/README.md

 # Coding-Ninjas-questions
 All the question of coding ninjas in an systematic order .
-Will be uploading the answer on regular .
+Will be uploading the answer on regular basis.